 - Lome: Free port status attracts high volumes but limited security infrastructure.
 French and Ewe-language sources cover security incidents first.

-3. Nigerian Political Tensions
+3. What Are the Nigerian Political Tensions?

 Nigeria is West Africa's largest economy and its most complex operating environment.
 Post-election cycles in Nigeria follow a pattern that operations teams can anticipate if they're watching the right channels.
 The 2027 election cycle is already generating friction, party primaries, state-level disputes, and ethnic coalition-building are accelerating.